 - Direct and monitor the work of casual and seasonal help during planting and harvesting.

-Skills Needed to be a Crop Farmworker or Laborer Should Know How to Do
+Things a Crop Farmworker or Laborer Should Know How to Do

-When polled, Crop Farmworkers and Laborers say the following skills are most frequently used in their jobs:
+Crop Farmworkers and Laborers state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.